Georgia (the country, not the state) is an incredible destination for travel, but not a common place for many world travelers.

 Georgians are known for their hospitality.
 In fact, the idea of guests stopping by unannounced is common place, along with keeping guest rooms ready at all time.
 I was lucky enough, because I was visiting someone who lives here, to experience on a few occasions the incredible hospitality of Georgian citizens.
 They openly welcomed us in for tea and snacks, continuing to tell us “chahme, chahme” (eat in Georgian).
 It must be mentioned that their hospitality is almost an extension of their worth, so it is not wise to turn down food or other gifts.
 They give easily and freely, so be gracious and thankful, and try not to refuse them the pleasure of hosting you.

 Hello – გამარჯობა (gamarjoba)

 Goodbye – კარგად/ნახვამდის (kargad/naxvamdis)

 White – თეთრი (tetri)

 Getting around Georgia outside of Tbilisi can be difficult.
 As a developing country, there aren’t a lot of public transportation options.
 So most of the time we opted for marshrutkas, which are essentially small buses with limited air conditioning and personal space.
-Taking a marshrutka is a way to keep costs down, as they frequently costs only a few GEL (Georgian lari) but also just seem to be a right of passage.
+Taking a marshrutka is a way to keep costs down, as they frequently cost only a few GEL (Georgian lari) but also they just seem to be a right of passage.
 I would also like to note that these buses are not neatly lined up or have schedules online.
 This is a hunting game as we experienced.
 At one point we were in a taxi with the driver taking us around to different lots asking where the marshrutka we wanted might be.

 Maybe now you are considering adding Georgia to your travel list?!
-Whether it’s a stop over in Tbilisi or a full country tour, or at least a visit to your local Georgian restaurant to try out some of the delicacies, Georgian cultural experiences are worth your time.
+Whether it’s a stop-over in Tbilisi or a full country tour, or at least a visit to your local Georgian restaurant to try out some of the delicacies, Georgian cultural experiences are worth your time.